torikushiii/DiscordTwitterBot/README.md

-# Due to Twitter is no longer supporting guest authentication, this bot will no longer work.
-I will try to find a workaround soon.
+# ~~Due to Twitter is no longer supporting guest authentication, this bot will no longer work.
+I will try to find a workaround soon.~~

+# Issue has been fixed, the bot is now working again.

 # DiscordTwitterBot